Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ```
 number_of_matches = yourhtmlframe.find_text("python")
 ```
-Refer to the API reference for more information and [Bug 18](https://github.com/Andereoo/TkinterWeb/issues/18#issuecomment-881649007) or the [sample web browser](https://github.com/Andereoo/TkinterWeb/blob/main/examples/TkinterWebBrowser.py) for see the code for and try out a sample find bar.
+Refer to the API reference for more information and [Bug 18](https://github.com/Andereoo/TkinterWeb/issues/18#issuecomment-881649007) or the [sample web browser](../examples/TkinterWebBrowser.py) for see the code for and try out a sample find bar.

 ---
 *Embed a widget*

-There are many ways to embed widgets in you HtmlFrame.
+There are many ways to embed widgets in your HtmlFrame.
 One way is to use `<object>` elements:
 ```
 yourcanvas = tkinter.Canvas(yourhtmlframe)
 yourhtmlframe.load_html(f"<p>This is a canvas!</p><object data="{yourcanvas}"></object>")
 ```
 Refer to [Geometry Management with TkinterWeb](GEOMETRY.md) for more information.